xcapri/subdosec/README.md

   -vo                   VULN Only: Hide UNDETECT messages -pe                   Print Error: When there are problems detecting your target -ins                  Prepar node & start server
-  -lf LF                To focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan all fingerprints
+  -lf LF                Fingerprint lock: to focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan all fingerprints
+  -sfid                 To view all available fingerprint ids.
 ```

 Every subdomain takeover scan will default to the public dashboard https://subdosec.vulnshot.com/scan#vulnlist, so the following commands can be used: